Burnham-on-Sea Infant School

 At Burnham on Sea Infants, to ensure that high quality history is taking place throughout the whole school we implement a curriculum which is progressive from EYFS through to Year 2.
 History lessons are planned through our termly topics with a focus on knowledge and skills.
 All lessons have a strong focus on vocabulary which ensures that all children can talk about history using the appropriate language.
 The subject leader ensures that knowledge and skills within history lessons are progressive through the school through monitoring and evaluating.

 History is the study of people, actions, decisions, interactions and behaviours.
-At Burnham Infants, History is taught using 4 key disciplinary concepts of continuity and change, similarities and differences, significance and legacy and historical enquiry through enquiry based questions.
+At Burnham Infants, History is taught through enquiry based questions. using 4 key disciplinary concepts of:

 Continuity and change